The Obvious Guide to Driving Excellence

 Moda Bagno

-Moda Bagno is a luxury furniture and home goods brand.
+Moda Bagno is one of Greece’s most influential luxury furniture and home goods brands.
 With its impeccable curatorial eye, the luxury brand has been a tastemaker for five decades, dramatically shaping homes in Greece, Turkey and Cyprus.

 Isabella’s Restaurant

-Isabella’s is a new bistrot restaurant that opened its doors in 2024 inside the premises of The Twenty One Hotel in Kifisia, Athens.
-Open exclusively for lunch, Isabella’s is inspired by the history of Kifisia and its Belle Époque while taking its name from Isabella; the original owner of the historic building.
+Isabella’s is a new bistro restaurant that opened in 2024 inside The Twenty One Hotel in Kifisia, Athens — a neighborhood known more for quiet elegance than culinary notoriety.
+Open exclusively for lunch, the restaurant draws inspiration from Kifisia’s Belle Époque history and takes its name from Isabella, the original owner of the historic building.
+While the location had charm, the challenge was clear: how do you make a lunch-only bistro stand out in a city teeming with culinary options?

 Vakalo College of Arts